Here’s how the return of D.J. Reed and Colby Parkinson could help the Seahawks

 “We took a showing of hands today and we’re working it here,’’ he said.
 “We’re not quite complete, the process is challenging if you haven’t done it yet. … I was able to get my vote out done last night, so I’m feeling pretty cocky about it, to tell you the truth.’’

 Asked about the challenge for players from out of the area to get their votes done, Carroll said: “Everybody has already made the preparations to take care of that.
-I can’t tell you that everybody has received everything they needed at this point, but I know that well back when we started in the process, everybody went to work on it, to figure out what they had to do to get to get organized to vote and in their local areas and stuff so.
+I can’t tell you that everybody has received everything they needed at this point, but I know that well back when we started in the process, everybody went to work on it, to figure out what they had to do to get organized to vote and in their local areas and stuff.
 But, like always, it’ll be a little bit of a scramble, but we’re, we’re on it today, we’re trying to make sure our guys are staying ahead of it and all.’’

 Notes

-- Carroll said there is no set ETA for when Taylor may return — he was placed on the NFI after having surgery last January to insert a rod in his leg to repair a stress fracture.
+- Carroll said there is no set ETA for when Taylor might return — he was placed on the NFI after having surgery last January to insert a rod in his leg to repair a stress fracture.
 Asked Monday if there’s concern Taylor could miss the season, Carroll said Taylor has “made great progress’’ and that there is still hope he will be back this season.
 “Anything can happen from this point forward but he’s working really hard,’’ Carroll said.

 - The Seahawks can now designated defensive end Rasheem Green and receiver Phillip Dorsett II as back to practice from injured reserve and either or both could play this week if that happens.
-Neither was designated to return on Monday and Carroll indicated Dorsett (knee) is closer than Green (stinger).
+Neither was designated to return Monday and Carroll indicated Dorsett (knee) is closer than Green (stinger).
 “Phillip was really excited about how hard he was able to go today (during a rehab session),’’ Carroll said.
 “Rasheem is getting really close, too.
 He’s just finishing off getting all his strength evened out and balanced up and he’s running and working out hard.
 He’s in good shape right now so he’s not far away, either.’’

 - Carroll said this will be a big week for veteran defensive tackle Damon “Snacks’’ Harrison.
 Harrison was signed to the practice squad before the Minnesota game but was not elevated to the roster, with Carroll saying the Seahawks were not able to get him a lot of work in practice.
 That will change this week with Carroll saying Seattle will have “a good padded practice’’ this week that will allow the team to get a good gauge of his readiness.
-Carroll said the 350-pound Harrison “looks good’’ joking that he “looks svelte.’’
+Carroll said the 350-pound Harrison “looks good,’’ joking that he “looks svelte.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.